 Charter Section 3.105 directs the City Controller to issue periodic or special financial reports during the fiscal year.
 Each year, the City Controller issues detailed six-month and nine-month budget status reports to apprise the City's policymakers of the current budgetary status, including projected year-end revenues, expenditures and fund balances.
 The City Controller issued the most recent of these reports, the fiscal year 2009-10 Nine-Month Report, on May 7, 2010.
+The City Controller expects to issue the fiscal year 2010-11 Three-Month Report in October 2010.
 The City Controller, jointly with the Mayor's Budget Director and the Board of Supervisors' Budget Analyst, also publishes an annual three-year revenue and expenditure projection report, which provides a review of all major General Fund revenue and expenditure assumptions for the upcoming three fiscal years.
 See "Three-Year Budget Projection Report", below.
 The reports are available from the City Controller's website: www.sfgov.org/controller.